51n7/modal/README.md

 ## A Modal Component

 This is a simple responsive modal library built with vanilla JS and utilizing [Hogan.js](http://twitter.github.io/hogan.js/) for dynamic content templating.
+[View The Demo →](http://jonbest.ca/modal/)

 ## Usage